 Manganese is an essential dietary nutrient for chickens.
 It's a coenzyme in the biological processes of bone and eggshell formation.
 It's also a vital nutrient in the operation of several proteins.
 Manganese deficiency results in thin, deformed, or soft shell eggs and can lead to parrot beaks in growing chicks.

-In some fast layers, the total time from egg yolk to laying is drastically reduced.
-When the egg doesn’t stay long in the shell gland, the resulting shell will be thinner.
+Some fast layers drastically reduce the total build time from egg yolk to egg laying.
+When the egg doesn't stay long in the shell gland, the resulting shell will be thinner.
 Sometimes the eggs come so fast that the hens lay two eggs in a single day.

 Due to genetics, some fast-laying hens are predisposed to laying soft-shelled eggs.

 When hens get older, their egg-laying machinery is slowly deactivated.
 There will be fewer eggs, with thinner shells and a higher chance of soft-shell eggs.
-The metabolism is slowing down.
-Fast egg layers can’t mobilize enough calcium from their medullary bones to create strong eggshells.
+The metabolism slows down as birds get older.
+Fast egg layers can't mobilize enough calcium from their medullary bones to create strong eggshells.

 The chances of getting soft-shell eggs are higher the older the hens get.
-The shell structure and thickness will deteriorate slowly over time due to age-related changes.
+Due to age-related changes, the shell structure and thickness will deteriorate slowly.
 Eventually, the hen will stop laying.

 The same holds true when the hen is approaching the end of a laying period.
 The complete process of shell formation spread over a full laying year is biologically a stressful event.
 When the end of the laying period approaches, eggshell quality declines, which can result in thin shells or soft-shelled eggs.

-Feeding chickens with kitchen scraps can seem like a good idea but often leads to a shortage of vital micronutrients.
-Some feed, like wheat, doesn’t contain sufficient amounts of protein for laying hens.
+Feeding chickens with kitchen scraps can seem like a good idea, but it often leads to a shortage of vital micronutrients.
+Some feeds, like wheat, don't contain sufficient amounts of protein for laying hens.
 And other feed, like maize, can cause your hens to build up internal fat surrounding the organs.

 Overweight chickens that carry too much fat will produce fewer and lower-quality eggs.
 Sometimes these eggs are thin-shelled or have no shell at all.

-If a thick layer of skin covers your chicken’s breastbone, it might have weight issues.
-Prefer balanced layer feeds, limit the number of treats and corn and let the birds free-range if possible.
+If a thick layer of skin covers your chicken's breastbone, it might have weight issues.
+Prefer balanced layer feeds, limit the number of treats and let the birds free-range if possible.

-Chickens live by the light.
-When the days get longer, they are up all day.
-During the year, they get various amounts of sunlight depending on the day’s length.
+Chickens sleep when it's dark.
+When the days get longer, they stay awake longer.
+Over the year, they get various amounts of sunlight depending on the day's length.